alchemist2016/DjangoEcommerceProject/README.md

 The process for deployment on Heroku was:

-  -Create a new app in Heroku with "west-cork-trail-runners"
+  -Create a new app in Heroku
   - In the workspace, log into Heroku with command Line and the set of commands provided to create a connection between the application and Heroku.
   - Create a new Git repository and add the files, then associate the Heroku application and push to Heroku once the requirements.txt file and Procfile have been created.
-  - Configuration variables had to be set in order to get the project running.
-These had to be set in both the Gitpod IDE and on Heroku.
-These included, PORT, IP and Mongo URL.
+  - Configuration variables must set in order to get the project running.
+These must be set in both the Gitpod IDE and on Heroku
   - Open the app to test successful deployment.

 To run locally, you can clone this repository directly into the editor of your choice by pasting `git clone https://github.com/alchemist2016/Milestone3.git` into your terminal.
 To cut ties with this GitHub repository, type `git remote rm origin` into the terminal.